elastic/eui/wiki/component-development.md

 ## Testing the component

-1. Start Jest in watch mode by running `node scripts/jest --watch`.
-2. Create test files with the name pattern of `{component name}.test.js`.
-3. Write your tests and see them fail or succeed.

-To see how well the components have been covered by tests, you can run `npm run test-unit -- --coverage` and check the generated report in `target/jest-coverage/index.html`.
+`npm run test-unit` runs the Jest unit tests once.

+`npm run test-unit button` will run tests with "button" in the spec name.
+You can pass other [Jest CLI arguments](https://facebook.github.io/jest/docs/en/cli.html) by just adding them to the end of the command like this.

+`npm run test-unit -- -u` will update your snapshots.
+To pass flags or other options you'll need to follow the format of `npm run test-unit -- [arguments]`.

+`npm run test-unit -- --watch` watches for changes and runs the tests as you code.

+`npm run test-unit -- --coverage` generates a code coverage report showing you how fully-tested the code is, located at `reports/jest-coverage`.

+Refer to the [testing guide](testing.md) for guidelines on writing and designing your tests.

 ## Principles